GDP 2.0: Measuring who prospers when the U.S. economy grows

 - Allow citizens to hold their elected representatives accountable to delivering an economy that works for all

 This column explains why GDP has become less valuable since 1980, why measurement is an important first step for better policy, and the current status of progress toward GDP 2.0.
+It concludes with suggested actions that both Congress and the executive branch could take to make GDP 2.0 a reality.
+These are:

 Who benefits from economic growth?